 Parallel and Contraparallel Calculator

 Find every parallel and contraparallel of declination in your birth chart.
-A parallel is two bodies that share a celestial latitude; a contraparallel is two bodies that mirror each other across the celestial equator.
-Both aspects have been in continuous use from Ptolemy through Kepler to Ebertin and are often present when the zodiacal aspect is missing.
+A parallel is two bodies that share declination; a contraparallel is two bodies that mirror each other across the celestial equator.
+Modern astrologers often read them as conjunction-like and opposition-like contacts on a second coordinate.

 Parallel and Contraparallel Calculator